+BoCA is a not-for-profit organisation, founded in 2015 and based in Lisbon.
 Through a transdisciplinary perspective, of hybridization and breaking of boundaries, contemporary creation is the neural part of its mission.
-It focuses on transdisciplinarity and develops a diverse cultural ecosystem based on synergies between cities (since Lisbon, intersections with other Portuguese and foreign cities are established), between cultural equipments (museums, theaters, galleries, heritage facilities, etc.) and the public space, between artistic territories (performance, performing arts, visual arts and music) and between their respective audiences.
+It focuses on transdisciplinarity and develops a diverse cultural ecosystem based on synergies between cities (since Lisbon, intersections with other Portuguese and foreign cities), cultural spaces (theaters, museums, cultural centers) and natural spaces, artistic fields (performaning arts, visual arts, music, cinema) and its respective publics.

 BoCA develops its activities through five axes:

 • programming of the biennial of contemporary arts BoCA;